West Bank village, proudly self-reliant, now faces wartime hostility

 For the first time, Riad’s brother, Nidal Damdoom, is planting an acre of wheat, he says proudly, and a quarter-acre of barley.

-“If I live on my own land I don’t have to import, purchase, or wait for a work permit.
-We can flourish on our own land,” he says
+“If I live on my own land, I don’t have to import, purchase, or wait for a work permit.
+We can flourish on our own land,” he says.

-“If Israel places us under a siege, we will have our own flour, we could make our own bread – we will be able to live.”
+“If Israel places us under a siege, we will have our own flour; we could make our own bread – we will be able to live.”

 Also driving this resurgence in farming is the existential question of whether Farkha residents can stay on their own land.